Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/9/2024</td>
+<td align="center">10/10/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GEVUWJKNM/chin-up-and-face-forward">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UMK7K4/the-new-student-bashame">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The only thing standing between the student body and summer break is the closing ceremony,<br>where Alya and Yuki will formally address their schoolmates and begin their official candidacy for<br>student council president.</p>
+<p align="center">With the arrival of spring, new students enroll at Hinominami High School.
+Among them, a<br>prospective member appears in the Deer Club expressing a desire to "become a deer"...!?
+Additionally,<br>Koshitan's younger sister, Anko, also joins the club, adding to the chaos.
+What will become<br>of the Deer Club?</p>
 </td>
 </tr>
 </table>